Lexus CT: Australia

-Standard features on the CT 200h include SmartAccess with push-button Start/Stop and touch sensors on exterior front-door handles, leather steering wheel, a six-speaker, audio system with a CD player, and Bluetooth phone connectivity, iPod connectivity, 17-inch aluminum alloy wheels, and dual zone automatic climate control.
+Standard features on the CT 200h include SmartAccess with push-button Start/Stop and touch sensors on exterior front-door handles, leather steering wheel, a six-speaker, audio system with a CD player, and Bluetooth phone connectivity, iPod connectivity, 17-inch aluminium alloy wheels, and dual zone automatic climate control.
 In Australia, the CT 200h is offered in "Prestige", "Luxury", "F Sport" and "Sport Luxury" specifications.
 The Luxury, F Sport and Sports Luxury variants add a reversing camera as standard, while the Sports Luxury gains active cruise control and the pre-collision safety system.
 F Sport models include all the features of the Luxury model, plus sports bumpers, sports side skirts and a large rear spoiler.
 Interior features of the F Sport are an F Sport steering wheel, sports pedals, scuff plates, instrument panel and privacy glass.

 At the 2011 Australian Formula One Grand Prix in Melbourne (25–27 March 2011), the Lexus CT 200h was used in the Celebrity Challenge, a one-make, one-off series event held as part of the Grand Prix's weekend attractions.
 The event, supported by CAMS and sponsored by Lexus Australia, was promoted as the world's first race containing only petrol-electric vehicles.

 Following the introduction of stricter crash safety regulations, the CT, along with the IS sedan and the RC coupe, were pulled out from the Australian market in November 2021.

 North America

 In North America, the CT launched in early 2011 for the 2011 model year.
 The facelift model arrived in 2013 for the 2014 model year.
 At the time, the "F Sport" package was offered, including a different variation on the spindle grille and other cosmetic differentiation.
-No performance enhancements came with the F Sport package, which used visually different wheels but the same tires as the base CT.
+No performance enhancements came with the F Sport package, which used visually different wheels but the same tyres as the base CT.

 In May 2017, Lexus announced that the CT model line would be discontinued in the US market.